trevthedev777/AfrikanBeasts/assets/README.md

 ### Unfixed bugs

-- The navbar menu is too small on smaller devices and the Afrikan Beasts Text Link to direct to the home page is  hidden from 500px and smaller
+- The navbar menu is too small on smaller devices and the Afrikan Beasts Text Link to direct to the home page is  hidden from 500px and smaller, this can be fixed with JavaScript or even frameworks like Bootstrap to create a Hamburger Icon

 ### Deployment